cryptodevhub/site/wiki/ethereum-virtual-machine/security.md

 Browsing through the various writeups one can learn about attacks and vulnerabilities such as reentrancy, honeypots, signature malleability, incorrect inheritance order and more.

+## Weird ERC-20 Tokens

+[Weird ERC-20 Tokens](https://github.com/d-xo/weird-erc20) is an effort to collect and categorize implementations of ERC-20 tokens with behavior that is surprising or otherwise unexpected.

+Given that the ERC-20 specification is so loosely defined there are plenty of token variations out there.
+One can use this repository to test code against such ERC-20 implementations that don't fully follow the official specification or have potential attack surfaces like reentrant calls, code injection via token name and more.

 ## Building Secure Smart Contracts

 The [Building Secure Smart Contracts](https://github.com/crytic/building-secure-contracts) project by Trail of Bits is a hands-on resource with guidelines and training material to learn how to write secure Smart Contracts.